What is domestic abuse?

 Domestic abuse happens across society and in all communities.
 Anyone can experience domestic abuse, regardless of age, gender, race, sexual orientation or wealth status.
 It can happen between intimate or ex-intimate partners and family members.

 You may not want other people to know that you’ve been searching for information or help from websites such as Behind Closed Doors.

 We offer training and development services nationwide to support services, charities and the workplace.
 We also assist schools and organisations that work with young people to develop resources and skills.

-We are here to help if you are at risk of harm from your violent and abusive relationship, by providing practical support on things such as safety planning, housing, family court, benefits and budgeting, health and social care and community engagement.
+We offer practical support to reduce your risk of harm from abusive relationships.
+Whatever support you need at this time, we are there.
+Our help can include as safety planning, housing, family court, benefits and budgeting, health and social care and community engagement in the Leeds area.

-On average, individuals experience 50 incidents of abuse before getting effective help
+50 incidents On average individuals experience 50 incidents of abuse before getting effective help.
+(Source: SafeLives)

-of those experiencing domestic violence and abuse are targeted at work and it is often possible for perpetrators to use workplace resources such as phones, email and other means to threaten, harass or abuse their current or former partner/family member.
+75% of those experiencing domestic violence and abuse are targeted at work and it is often possible for perpetrators to use workplace resources such as phones, email and other means to threaten, harass or abuse their current or former partner/family member.
+(Source: Corporate Alliance)